MihlaliMgwebi/Flight-Tracker-App/README.md

 ### Tension:
 ## Understanding the [Epoch Unix Timestamp](https://www.unixtimestamp.com/index.php):
 The time in seconds since epoch is basically just counting how many seconds have gone by since January 1, 1970, 00:00:00 UTC.
 It's a way for computers to keep track of time and know exactly when things happened or need to happen.
+JavaScript Date objects represent a single moment in time in a platform-independent format.
+Date objects encapsulate an integral number that represents milliseconds since the midnight at the beginning of January 1, 1970, UTC ([the epoch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date)).

 ## REST API Implementation
 # How to use API